FAQs

 What is the difference between raw food diets for dogs and cats?

 Cats are obligate carnivores, Big Dog Raw Food Diets for Cats are formulated to be higher in meat and lower in plant material.
-Big Dog Cat Food is also higher in amino acids that are essential for cats, meaning they need these solely from their diet.
-Arginine and taurine are the key essential amino acids to ensure are in cat food in appropriate amounts.
+Big Dog Cat Food is also higher in particular amino acids that are essential for cats to consume in their diet - arginine and taurine.
 Because cats don’t produce these amino acids the way dogs do; which is why they need higher levels in their diets.
-Big Dog Raw Diets for Cats are formulated with ample arginine and taurine for healthy growth and development in cats.

 How do I transition my cat to your raw food?